-Alocasias are tropical plants, which means they need quite a bit of water.
+Alocasias are tropical plants, which means they need quite a bit of moisture.
 However, most Alocasias, including the Alocasia Polly, have thick stems which they use to store moisture.
-Alocasias use the moisture stored in their stems to sustain themselves, so they don't have to rely on moisture in the soil.
+Alocasias use the moisture stored in their stems to feed themselves, so they don't have to rely on moisture in the soil.
 What this means when it comes to watering your Alocasia Polly is this: You should only water your Alocasia Polly when the soil is dry.

 If you use soil to grow your Alocasia Polly, there is actually a great trick you can use to determine if your house plant needs to be watered.
 After you water it for the first time, lift up your plant and feel its weight.
 Now you know how heavy your plant is when you've watered it.
 After 2 weeks, lift up your plant again and feel the difference in weight.
 Your plant should be really light at this point.
-Now you remember how light your plant is when it needs to be watered.
+Now you know how light your plant is when it needs to be watered.
 You can use this trick throughout the whole year and only water your plant once it's light again.
-This will prevent you from overwatering your plant in the winter and it'll help you to figure out when your plant still has enough moisture to last a few more days.
+This trick will help you to avoid overwatering your plant in the winter and it'll help you to figure out when your plant still has enough moisture to last a few more days.

 Light requirements for your Alocasia Polly

 Unlike it's big sibling the Alocasia Zebrina, the Alocasia Polly doesn't like the sun as much.
 The Alocasia Polly should be kept in a bright area, but shouldn't be exposed to direct sunlight.
-Adult leaves can tolerate this for a little while, but this bright sunlight will burn new leaves and dry them out.
+Adult leaves can tolerate this harsh light for a little while, but this bright sunlight will burn new leaves and dry them out.
 It's best to avoid this situation altogether and put your Alocasia Polly in a space where it won't be exposed to direct sunlight.

 Soil for your Alocasia Polly

-As we've found out in the section about watering your plant, the Alocasia Polly does not rely on heavily the soil to provide it with moisture, as it stores a lot of it inside its stems.
+As we've found out in the section about watering your plant, the Alocasia Polly does not heavily rely on the soil to provide it with moisture, as it stores a lot of it inside its stems.
 As a result of this, you need to find a soil that drains water well.
 Water should not stay in the soil for more than a few days.
-If you Alocasia stays in moist soil for more than a few days, it could suffer from root rot as it's no longer able to absorb any more moisture.
+If your Alocasia stays in moist soil for more than a few days, it could suffer from root rot as it's no longer able to absorb any more moisture.
 You should find a soil that has plenty of perlite mixed into it to provide this excellent drainage to your soil.

 Another solution is to plant your Alocasia Polly in Leca.
 This helps to water your house plant properly while also allowing plenty of oxygen to reach the Polly's roots.
 If you want to know more about this, you can have a look at how to do this for the Alocasia Zebrina, as this process is very similar to the Alocasia Polly in "How to grow an Alocasia Zebrina in Leca".